ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

       done)) in
    Array.iter Domain.join domains
 ```
-This will be *disastrous* in terms of performance majorly due to the fact that
+This will be *disastrous* in terms of performance, mostly because
 spawning a new domain is an expensive operation.
-What instead task pool offers
+Alternatively, a task pool offers
-us is, a finite set of available domains, which can be used to run your
+a finite set of available domains that can be used to run your
 computations in parallel.

-Arrays are usually more efficient compared with lists in the context of
+Arrays are usually more efficient compared with lists in Multicore OCaml.
-Multicore OCaml.
 Although they are not generally favoured in functional
 programming, using arrays for the sake of efficiency is a reasonable trade-off.

-A better way to parallelise matrix multiplication with the help of a
+A better way to parallelise matrix multiplication is with the help of a
 `parallel_for`.

 ```ocaml